caitbrock/Megazon/README.md

 <img width="1376" alt="Screen Shot 2022-07-28 at 9 46 25 PM" src="https://user-images.githubusercontent.com/106497653/181668541-96fba2f1-a958-421c-acc6-bf3dfc290915.png">

-- This is app is designed for the future because people will have most of the activity on the internet and that is where to servie our costumers.
+- This app is designed for the future because people will have most of the activity on the internet, and that is where to serve our customers.
-- The app allows a user to login to the website and access their profile where their list of products for sale are shown.
+- The app allows users to log in to the website and access their profile, where their list of products for sale is shown.
-- The profile page includes seller information as well as the collection of items they have purchased previously.
+- The profile page includes seller information and the collection of items they have purchased previously.
-- The home page of the app illustrates a wide array of products, which are filterable by category type.
+- The app's home page illustrates a wide array of products, which are filterable by category type.
 - Clicking a product, users will see more detailed information and can add the product to their cart.
-When a user is ready to make a purchase, they can click the button to add to cart and it will go to customer's collection, so they can see what they have purchased.
+When a user is ready to make a purchase, they can click the button to add to the cart, and it will go to the customer's collection, so they can see what they have purchased.

 <p align="right"><a href="#top">back to top</a></p>